Micronesian Americans

-Micronesian Americans are Americans who are descended from people of the Federated States of Micronesia.
-According to the 2010 census, a total of 8,185 residents self-identified as having origins in the country, which consists of four states.
-More than half of these residents identified their origin as Chuuk State (4,211) with the rest as follows: 2,060 people from Pohnpei, 1,018 from Yap, and 906 people from Kosrae.
+Micronesian Americans are Americans who are descended from people of the Federated States of Micronesia, although the term may also include people descended from the US unincorporated territory of the Northern Mariana Islands.
+According to the 2020 US census, a total of 21,596 residents self-identified as having origins in the country, which consists of four states.
+More than half of these residents identified their origin as Chuuk State (12,464) with the rest as follows: 4,918 people from Pohnpei, 2,066 from Yap, and 2,148 people from Kosrae.

 History

-Beginning in the early 1970s when the Pell Grant was extended, several hundred people from Micronesia (including the country Micronesia and the other Micronesian island groups) emigrated yearly to the United States to attend college.
-By the late 1970s, many Micronesians were emigrating to Guam and the U.S. with the intention of establishing a permanent residence there.
-In 1980 U.S. several hundred people from the FSM were already residing in the U.S., with most of them being outer island Yapese.
+Beginning in the early 1970s when the Pell Grant was extended, several hundred people from Micronesia (including both the Federated States of Micronesia and the other Micronesian island groups) emigrated yearly to the United States to attend college.
+By the late 1970s, many Micronesians were emigrating to Guam and the rest of the U.S. with the intention of establishing a permanent residence there.
+By 1980, several hundred people from the FSM were already residing in the U.S., with most of them being Outer Island Yapese.
 They did not want to return to their country and did not want to settle in Yap, where they lacked social status and where land was scarce.

 In 1986, Micronesians obtained the right to live and work in the U.S. permanently, thanks to the Compact of Free Association covering the FSM, the Republic of the Marshall Islands (RMI), and the Republic of Palau.
 At first, the Micronesian emigrants to the U.S. under the compact were heavily Chuukese, with most of them settling in Guam and Saipan.
 When both of these islands experienced recession in the early 1990s, Micronesians increasingly headed for Hawaii.
 Micronesian migration to the U.S. increased significantly in the mid-1990s when compact funding for the FSM and the RMI decreased.